guildai/guild.ai/pages/docs/start.md

 ~/.guild/runs/25835712472011e98c3ec85b764bbf34
 ```

+This line is the [run directory](term:run-dir), however, our mock
-In our mock training script, we don't generate any files so the list
+training script doesn't generate any files so the list is otherwise
-is empty.
-We generate files in later examples so knowing this command
+empty.
+We generate files in later examples so knowing this command is
-is useful.
+useful.

 ## Train a second time